 Bono currently has a net worth of an estimated:

-A great deal has been made about Bono's net worth over the past year.
+A great deal has been made about Bono's net worth over the past couple of years.
 Is he the richest musician alive?
 Did the Facebook IPO make him a billionaire?

 However, the big question is - what are the value of Bono's investments?
 What is his stake in private equity firm Elevation Partners worth?